KQM-git/GINews/readme.md

 To ensure that all Travelers have the best-possible Genshin Impact experience, our developers continually make optimizations and bug fixes to the game based on Travelers' feedback.

+〓<t class="t_gl" contenteditable="false">2026/02/28 14:10</t> Update Details〓

+Fixes an issue on the Europe server whereby after clicking to claim rewards in the event "Raiment Collection: Dawn Breeze," the interface would display the rewards as claimed, but the rewards would fail to be delivered normally under certain circumstances.

+Within 72 hours, the development team will re-issue the corresponding event rewards to Travelers who encountered this issue.
+The rewards will be sent directly to the affected game accounts and a notification will be delivered via in-game mail.

 〓<t class="t_gl" contenteditable="false">2026/02/27 11:10</t> Update Details〓

 Fixes an issue in Varka's Story Quest "To Those Who Embark on the Expedition" whereby the quest objective could not be completed as there is a small chance that the character would not be able to attack opponents in the "Lonely Warrior" domain under certain circumstances.